 Inguinal hernias

 Groin hernias, or inguinal hernias, are the most common sites of a hernia.
 Although they do occur in women, the overwhelming majority of hernias appear in men.
-At BMI of Texas, we prefer to repair groin hernias laparoscopically, as this leads to reduced pain and allows people to return to work much more quickly.
-In addition, a laparoscopic approach allows doctors to examine both the right and left sides where hernias could form, which can prevent wrong-site surgery.
+At BMI of Texas, we prefer to repair groin hernias robotically, as this leads to reduced pain and allows people to return to work much more quickly.
+In addition, a laparoscopic or robotic approach allows doctors to examine both the right and left sides where hernias could form, which can prevent wrong-site surgery.
 The locations of the incisions are exactly the same, whether the groin hernia is on the left or right.

-Typically, laparoscopic hernia repairs take under an hour, and when surgery is over, we generally have our male patients wear a jock strap or an equivalent for at least two to three weeks.
+Typically, robotic hernia repairs take under an hour, and when surgery is over, we generally have our male patients wear a jock strap or an equivalent for at least two to three weeks.
 We ask them to keep the scrotum elevated whenever possible to reduce any discomfort, as well as to minimize any potential swelling that can occur.
-In addition, we utilize the ON-Q pain ball soaker system to provide outstanding pain control, which allows people to get back to work much more quickly.
 There are no restrictions on diet or exercise after laparoscopic groin hernia surgery.

 Ventral hernias

 Ventral hernias like groin hernias are abnormal protrusions through a weakened area in the abdominal wall.
 Weaknesses of the abdominal wall usually occur at the belly button or what is called the umbilicus.
 However, an overwhelming number of abdominal wall hernias occur at previous incision sites, which are natural areas of weakness.
 When someone has surgery and you close the abdominal wall back up, it is never able to reach 100 percent of the strength it had before surgery.
 For these reasons, these areas of weakness can turn into hernias.
-Hernias along a previous incision usually have a “swiss cheese” appearance on the inside, even though you may only be experiencing one specific bulge.
-People are always surprised to find out that what they thought was one hernia can often actually be 10 to 15 small hernia defects.

 Hernias of the abdominal wall can be very, very complex, especially if the hernia goes below the level of the belly button or umbilicus.
 Ventral wall or abdominal wall hernias can be repaired laparoscopically, and these operations are fairly painful because we use a combination of absorbable screws and sutures to keep the mesh from migrating.
-If you are seeing a surgeon about an abdominal wall hernia repair to be performed laparoscopically, it is very important that the doctor incorporate two techniques: a transabdominal fixation, as well as “tacking.”
+If you are seeing a surgeon about an abdominal wall hernia repair to be performed laparoscopically or robotically, it is very important that the doctor incorporate two techniques: a transabdominal fixation, as well as “tacking.”
 These approaches must be employed to ensure adequate sturdy repair to keep the mesh from migrating.

 The size of the mesh that is used can be surprisingly large at times.
 The mesh must have a significant amount of overlap, because it can often shrink in size.